A look back at Recep Tayyip Erdogan's 20 years in power - ExBulletin

 He could lose this election because of his decision to change Turkey’s political system to a presidential one, where a candidate needs more than 50% of the vote to win.
 If he had kept the parliamentary system, he would certainly have won.
 Despite how he has handled the earthquakes, Erdogan still enjoys a surprisingly strong level of support.
 People also fear the change that would come if the opposition won these elections.

-How do you rate his track record as Prime Minister and President?
+How do you assess his track record as Prime Minister and President?

 Its balance sheet is negative on three counts.
 First, he entered a rather authoritarian democratic regime with the promise of establishing a conservative parliamentary democracy and expanding rights.
 What we see today is an extremely repressive presidential regime that gutted civil society, muzzled the media and gave way to autocracy, justifiable only because elections still exist.
 Turkey has made no progress on the democratic front.

 Turkey’s current economic crisis is largely a consequence of policies implemented by Erdogan since 2018.
 The Turkish lira has lost more than 200% of its value against the euro in just four years, which is a staggering rate.
 Turkey has the second highest inflation rate in the world.
 We hit an official rate of 80-90% last year, but unofficial estimates say the rate was much higher.
 Our current rate is around 60%.
 The middle class is impoverished.
-When Erdogan came to power, Turkey had been part of the G20 for four years and had the 17eHighest GDP in the world.
-This ranking has now dropped to 20e.
+When Erdogan came to power, Turkey had been part of the G20 for four years and had the 17th highest GDP in the world.
+This ranking has now fallen to 20th place.
 There could have been more positive results, but the president squandered the assets he had in his first 10 years in charge.

 Finally, there is the ideological shift made by Erdogan.
 In the early 2000s, he was culturally conservative and politically liberal, especially when it came to gender issues.
 He supported an open-minded policy in education.
-But from 2010-2011, he changed his policy and adopted a more nationalist, authentic position, to use his own words.
+But from 2010-2011, he changed his policy and adopted a more nationalist position, “authentic”, to use his own words.
 He has described himself as a Turkish nationalist who embodies Sunni Muslim values.
-He began to say that his goal was to form a pious youth, something unheard of ten years earlier.
-His nepotism was blatant, he appointed people from schools of imams or preachers to senior positions within his administration.
+He began to say that his goal was to form a “pious youth”, something unheard of ten years earlier.
+His nepotism was blatant, he appointed people from the “schools of imams” – or preachers – to senior positions within his administration.
 He implemented more religious education in school curricula.
 He used Turkey’s Directorate of Religious Affairs (Diyanet) to spread religious ideology.
 And he turned the historic Hagia Sophia into a mosque, which was symbolically a big step forward.

 What about its foreign policy?

-How can you explain Erdogan’s ideological shift, especially in terms of religion?
+How do you explain Erdogan’s ideological shift, particularly on the religious level?

 He was educated in political Islam.
 He was the first mayor of Istanbul to be a member of the [Islamist] Party of well-being.
 In the late 1990s, he realized that his stance on political Islam would limit him to the political fringes.
 Along with other politicians like Abdullah Gul, who became president in 2007, he realized the need to refocus his political agenda and occupy the centre-right.
 Its success in the legislative elections of 2002 and 2007 was the consequence of its completely authoritarian position, culturally conservative, economically liberal and politically rather democratic.
 This is also what has won him international support.